Helmut Lehmann (politician)

-Helmut Lehmann (1 December 1882 – 9 February 1959) was a German politician (SPD/SED).
+Helmut Erich Johannes Lehmann (1 December 1882 – 9 February 1959) was a German politician (SPD/SED).

 Life

-Helmut Erich Johannes Lehmann was born in Berlin.
+Helmut Lehmann was born in Berlin.
 His father was a writer.
 He attended school in Strasbourg and Berlin and then between 1897 ad 1899, undertook an apprenticeship in carpentry at Schöneiche, a small town just outside Berlin on its eastern side.
 Between 1900 and 1903 he was employed first as an assistant in a lawyer's office and then with a health insurance organisation (Krankenkasse).
 In 1900 he joined the national office workers' trades union ("Zentralverband der Büroangestellten") and from then till 1900 was also working as a trades union official at the union's Berlin office.

 In 1903 Lehmann joined the Social Democratic Party ("Sozialdemokratische Partei Deutschlands" / SPD).
 In 1903 he became a department head at the AOK health insurance office at Berlin where he worked, a position he retained till 1907.
 In 1904 he established and became chairman of the League for Apprentices and Young Workers in Prussia.
 Between 1905 and 1913 he contributed as an editor to the "Deutsche Angestellte Zeitung" ("German Clerical Workers' Newspaper") and he was also active as an author and producer of publications for the health insurance organisation.
 During these years, between 1907 and 1914, he was secretary for the Union of Office Workers ("Verband der Büroangestellten").

 In 1918/19, during the year of revolutions that followed national military defeat, Lehmann participated as a member of the Soldiers' and Workers' Soviet in Dresden.

 Between 1914 and 1924 he was secretary of the National Association of German Health Insurance Organisations, based at one stage in Dresden, moving on to serve as the Berlin-based executive chairman of the National Association between 1924 and 1933.

 The position meant that he was able to exercise a powerful influence over the development and expansion of Germany's health insurance system, and he also became increasingly influential as a social policy strategist within the SPD, of which he had been an active member since 1903.